andrew/ultimate-awesome/README.md

 - [awesome-solidity](https://github.com/BlockchainLabsNZ/awesome-solidity) - A curated list of awesome Solidity resources.
 - [awesome-text-editing](https://github.com/dok/awesome-text-editing) - Collection of text editing resources and libraries for the web.
 - [awesome-kinesis](https://github.com/bbbbbrie/awesome-kinesis) - Unofficial curated list of resources and references for Kinesis keyboard enthusiasts.
+- [awesome-official-statistics-software](https://github.com/SNStatComp/awesome-official-statistics-software) - An awesome list of statistical software for creating and accessing official statistics.
 - [awesome-websites](https://github.com/StanForever/awesome-websites) - A curated list of awesome websites.
 - [Awesome-pose-transfer](https://github.com/Zhangjinso/Awesome-pose-transfer) - A collection of papers and codes for human pose transfer.
 - [awesome-free-startup-resources](https://github.com/jasonnoahchoi/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
 Many thanks for the start of such an awesome list.